locks/ember-localstorage-adapter/README.md

 Store your ember application data in localStorage.

-Compatible with Ember Data 1.0alpha+.
+Compatible with Ember Data 1.0.beta.5.

 **NOTE**: New versions of the `localStorage` adapter are no longer compatible with older versions of Ember Data.
-For older versions, checkout the `legacy` branch.
+For older versions, checkout the `pre-beta` branch.

 Usage